danielbodnar/awesome-stars/README.md

 ## bugbounty

+- [kh4sh3i/smartrecon](https://github.com/kh4sh3i/smartrecon) - smartrecon is a powerful shell script to automate the recon and finding common vulnerabilities for bug hunter
+- [j3ssie/goverview](https://github.com/j3ssie/goverview) - goverview - Get an overview of the list of URLs
 - [blacklanternsecurity/bbot](https://github.com/blacklanternsecurity/bbot) - OSINT automation for hackers.
 - [ihebski/DefaultCreds-cheat-sheet](https://github.com/ihebski/DefaultCreds-cheat-sheet) - One place for all the default credentials to assist the Blue/Red teamers activities on finding devices with default password 🛡️
 - [jonaslejon/malicious-pdf](https://github.com/jonaslejon/malicious-pdf) - 💀 Generate a bunch of malicious pdf files with phone-home functionality.
 Can be used with Burp Collaborator or Interact.sh